artefactual/atom-docs/user-manual/overview/intro.rst

 which are generously provided by volunteer translators from the AtoM User Community.

-Want to help us translate AtoM into your language, or improve an existing translation?
-Find more information on how to contribute `here <https://www.accesstomemory.org/community/translate>`__.
+Want to help us translate the AtoM application into your language, or improve an existing translation?
+Find more information on how to contribute
+`here <https://www.accesstomemory.org/community/translate>`__.

 Multi-repository